 NOTE: While a course might satisfy more than one general education requirement, it may not be counted more than once for these purposes.
-It may be counted again for a different degree requirement as determined by each college.
+Moreover, each of the categories of B and D must be satisfied with a different discipline.
+Both these regulations stress the intent of general education which is to provide breadth across the curriculum rather than concentration.
+An individual course from general education may be counted to satisfy a major's requirements.